-This seems silly to many people, but it is true.
-If something is hard to do, human nature will have us avoiding it simply because it is hard.
+This may seem ridiculous, but it’s true.
+If something is hard to do, human nature will have us avoiding it simply because it’s hard.
 After all, one of the largest avenues of business in the world is convenience.
 People will pay a lot of money for things to make their lives easier.
 For example:

 Everything listed above exists because someone wanted to make tasks easier and convenient for consumers.
-So we ought to take a page out of their book and make water consumption easier for ourselves.
-Find a cup that is easy to drink out of.
-Like what?
+So we ought to take a page out of their books and make water consumption easier for ourselves.
+Find a cup that is easy to drink out of – like what?
 You’ll want a cup that:

 This might sound silly, but everyone has a favorite cup.
 Why?
 Because it is easy to drink out of!
-For example, Nalgene water bottles are super cool looking, real trendy, and virtually unbreakable—but you have to stop and concentrate when you are drinking from the bottle if you don’t have a splash guard.
-The hole is too small to drink like a normal water bottle.
-Therefore, I don’t drink from a Nalgene bottle—it’s just not easy to.
+For example, Nalgene water bottles are super cool looking, real trendy, and virtually unbreakable—but you may have to stop and concentrate when you are drinking from the bottle if you don’t have a splash guard.
+For me, the hole is too small to drink like a normal water bottle.
+Therefore, I personally don’t drink from a Nalgene bottle—it’s just not easy to.

 I love drinking out of a straw; it makes it easier for me to drink.
-When I go to a restaurant, I always get a straw, and when I get a to-go cup with a straw on my way out because I know it will help me consume more water.
+When I go to a restaurant or get a to-go cup, I always put a straw in because I know it will help me consume more water.
 The bottom line?
-Find a cup that is comfortable to hold and easy to drink out of, and you will find yourself drinking more.
+Find what is comfortable to hold and easy to drink out of and you will find yourself drinking more.
 It’s simple.

 Many people feel like you have to drink ice water.
-On a hot day, cold water is satisfying, for sure.
-But many times it is more difficult to drink cold water because of brain freeze or sensitive teeth.
+On a hot day, cold water is satisfying, for sure, but many times it’s more difficult to drink cold water because of brain freeze or sensitive teeth.
 I have found that drinking water that is room temperature causes me to drink more.
-Not sure what it is.
-No real science here, I just know that it works.
+Not sure what it is – no real science here, I just know that it works!